-NTP Server Used: Select an NTP Server from the drop-down menu.

-Date and Time: To manually input the Date and Time, enter the values in these fields for the Year, Month, Day, Hour, Minute, and Second.
-Click Save Settings.
+- NTP Server Used: Select an NTP Server from the drop-down menu and click Update Now. - Date and Time: To manually input the Date and Time, enter the values in these fields for the Year, Month, Day, Hour, Minute, and Second.